madwings/InsaneDB/readme.rst

 What is InsaneDB
 ###################

-InsaneDB is an database toolkit for PHP forked from CodeIgniter 3.
+InsaneDB is an database toolkit for PHP forked from CodeIgniter 3 database layer.
 Its goal is to remove limitations existing in the upstream version and add additional functionalities while keeping sync with CodeIgniter.
 It can be used standalone or as a replacement for the CodeIgniter database layer.